zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ## Implement the basic broadcast

-This section introduces how to use the Agora SDK to start an interactive broadcast.
+This section introduces how to use the Agora video SDK to start a video broadcast.
 The following figure shows the API call sequence of a basic video broadcast.

 ![](https://web-cdn.agora.io/docs-files/1568255623199)